 If you have problems importing .EML files using the ImportExportTools extension try using eml2mbx to convert the .EML files to a mbox file and then import the mbox file using the ImportExportTools extension.
 A Google search will find several eml to mbox conversion programs.
 Whats unusual about this one is that provides a lot of control over how it converts the .EML files using a "eml2mbx.ini" file.

 If your old email client supports exporting the address book as either a .CSV or .LDIF file you can import it using Tools -> Import -> Address books -> Text Files.
-If not you might be able to use a program like Dawn to convert the address book to a .CSV file and then import it.

 No matter how you import or export your e-mail its a good idea to back up your e-mail first in case something unexpected happens.

 If you're moving from a old PC to a new one its typically easiest (and safest) to install Thunderbird on the old PC, import your e-mail, settings and address books and then move the Thunderbird profile to the new PC.

 America Online (AOL)